EmilieStewartJones/random/README.md

 - It will also create a SpatialPolygonsDataframe object in the glocal environment under tha name df_sp.
 #### TO DO:
  - [ ] Find a way to return both the igraph and the spatial polygons dataframe

-## f.terminal
-Takes an object of class ‘igraph’ or of class ‘dataframe’ and finds its terminal ice island.
-A terminal ice island is the last observation of an ice ice island.

-#### Input:
-- object: object of class igraph or dataframe
-#### Ouput:
-- For igraph: a character list of the terminal instances
-- For dataframe: a dataframe subsetted to the terminal instances

-## f.terminal_db
-Queries directly from the database and returns a dataframe of the terminal instances with their attributes.
-The function uses the f.subquery function, allowing it to take the calvingyr and calvingloc arguments to narrow the instances of interest.
-#### Input:
-- con: connection to database
-- calvingyr: year of orginal calvinf event.
-If none is given, all years will be taken.
-- calvingloc: location of initial calving event.
-If none is given, all locations will be taken.
-#### Ouput:
-- A subsetted dataframe with only the terminal ice islands

 ## f.coast
 This function brings in and prepares coastline data for plotting a map of ice islands.
 It can be used with the gshhs_l_l1 and gshhs_f_l1_subset table in the database.
 The map will be clipped if the map_extent argument is included.
 This function is used by f.plot and f.plot2 which both automatically create a map_extent argument based on the coordinates of the ice islands.